Musaffah Port: Rail links

 By 2016, Etihad Rail, the United Arab Emirates's national railway, is expected to launch a 1200 km railway network across the emirates.
 The first stage would be a 270 km freight line, linking Ruwais to the Shah gas field, in cooperation with Abu Dhabi National Oil Company.

-Beyond the first stage, the next priority is connecting the railway to Mussafah, to the Arabian Gulf ports of Khalifa Port and Jebel Ali Port as well as the Saudi and Omani borders.
+Beyond the first stage, the next priority is connecting the railway to Mussafah, to the Persian Gulf ports of Khalifa Port and Jebel Ali Port as well as the Saudi and Omani borders.

 In April 2013, Etihad Rail received the first two of seven locomotives to be shipped to the UAE at Musaffah Port.
 The two locomotives were the first stock to arrive since the delivery of the company's wagons in December 2012, together with which will form the UAE's first trains.